 To answer exactly what needs climate-controlled storage, we have included a comprehensive list of 50 items, separated by category.
 Each category contains several items commonly stored in climate-controlled units, as well as several we recommend.
 If one of your possessions is not included on this list but is comparable to an item on the list, chances are it needs climate-controlled storage (ex: we included couches, but loveseats also need climate-controlled storage).

-Car collectors are usually the first to snag the largest drive-up, climate-controlled storage units.
+People with cars are usually the first to snag the largest drive-up, climate-controlled storage units.
 These can help prevent freezing temperatures, which can deplete the battery and cause plastics and rubber to become brittle.
 Climate-controlled storage can also help mitigate the effect of heat, which can cause paint to fade and vinyl and other plastics to melt.
-See our individual guides for storing motorcycles and classic cars.

 - Jet Skis